 - Hold a three-year university degree issued by an internationally recognized university in one of the aforementioned areas;

-The Summer Course offers professional, legal, social, scientific and academic perspectives through theoretical lectures, roundtable discussions, dynamic case studies, and practical exercises.
+The Summer Course offers professional, legal, social, scientific and academic perspectives through live webinars, group discussions, dynamic case studies, individual readings, and practical exercises.
 The faculty of the Summer Course is composed of leading scholars and academics from John Cabot and other universities, representatives of the United Nations system, international human rights bodies and the civil society.

 USD 800: Registration fees amounts to 800 US Dollars

 - Course material on electronic version

 - Sessions recorded and made available for later viewing (on request)

 As per our general policy, in the case of cancellation of your participation, registration fees will not be refunded for any reason.

 Given the current exceptional circumstances, however, full refund of the registration fees will be guaranteed should the cancellation be linked to the Corona Virus crisis (i.e. health problems of the participant or spouse/registered partner/children or parents).
 Evidence of such ground should be provided when requesting the refund.